GluuFederation/docs-oxd-prod/docs/sources/tutorials/java/index.md

 ![OAuth Page](../../img/OAuth.png)

-#### Step 3 : Authorization Server authenticates the End-User and sends him back to the Client with an Authorization Code.
+#### Step 3 : Authorization Server authenticates the End-User and sends them back to the Client with an Authorization Code.

 User enters `username` and `password` and submit in OP login page.
 Authorization Server authenticates the End-User and sends him back to the Client with an Authorization code.